Ahlkanvorez/Glottai-site/README.md

 This is the front-end browser-app, written in AngularJS.

+To enable the startup script, run the following command:

+> chmod +x startup.sh

 To run, enter the following commands:

-> chmod +x startup.sh
-> ./startup.shaa
+> ./startup.sh